hasibzunair/synthetic-covid-cxr-gen/README.md

 pip install nibabel
 ```

 Follow `notebooks` for training, testing and analysis.
+This work is based on https://github.com/hasibzunair/adversarial-lesions.